Kodiologist/Rogue-TV/README.rst

 Currently, the game is playable, but a lot of features remain to be implemented.

-Dependencies include Hy_ (0.10.1, and no later), Kodhy_, Heidegger_, and libtcod_.
+Dependencies include Hy_ (0.10.1, and no later), Kodhy_, and Heidegger_.
 Currently, curses is also a requirement.
+(All dependencies not already included with Python are in pure Python or Hy.)
 When (or rather, if) Rogue TV reaches a sufficiently mature state, I'll provide proper Windows and Mac OS ports as bundles with all dependencies.
 You can find a bundle for Linux (not including Python and its core modules) at http://arfer.net/downloads/roguetv-linux.tar.gz

 Start the game with ``sh run.sh`` (if you're using the bundle) or ``hy run.hy`` (if you're using the source code).
 Use the ``--help`` argument to see command-line options.
 Currently, the game requires a terminal emulator that supports 256 colors and Unicode, such as GNOME Terminal, Konsole, or LXTerminal.